2026 Conference Events

 You will need to include one figure (e.g., outline of experimental workflow, anticipated outcomes).
 Text is limited to one page (12 point font, single spaced, 1 in margins, Arial or Calibri font), but figure and references can be listed on a separate page.

-During a special night event, students will have the invaluable opportunity to network with peers from various universities and disciplines.
+On the second day, students will have the opportunity to network with peers during dinnertime.
 This gathering is designed to foster social connections and collaborative opportunities in an enriching and culturally vibrant setting.

 Questions before getting started?
 Get in touch.